 Dennis and Cathy Lazere wrote a book of biographies of great computer scientists, called Out of Their Minds: the lives and discoveries of 15 great computer scientists.
 Tell us a story from that book.

 When we wrote Out of Their Minds, we thought, this is a great time to write about the seminal thinkers of computer science.
 We are not talking about Alan Turing, of course, but we are talking about the people who have made computing practical in a technological sense.
 So, we chose people who had already won the Turing Award, we chose others who soon won the Turing Award after we interviewed them, although I am sure there was no causal connection, so we started with algorithmists, like Michael Rabin, Dijkstra, Knuth, Lamport, and Cook and Levin for complexity theory.
 We interviewed languages people, McCarthy, Alan Kay, and Backus.
 And then we interviewed computer architects and we interviewed people in artificial intelligence.
 I avoided the database field because I felt that if I (probably it was a mistake) had interviewed one person, maybe other people would have been upset, so I avoided the database field, but that would have been good too.
 But anyway, a typical story from that book was Backus.
 Backus in some ways personifies a very unusual kind of researcher who nevertheless has the emotive influences that drive many researchers that I know.
 Mainly, he was easily angered.
 So, he had this very mixed, not very studious, childhood.
 At 25, he was graduating from the general studies program at Columbia, with a math degree, not knowing what he wanted to do.
 He got a job at IBM, almost by accident, because he was taking a tour, and somebody said, “You can interview here if you want.
 You can maybe get a job.”
 He took a test and they hired him.
 Then he was at programming in machine language, which he found horrible, so he started, what became the predecessor of FORTRAN, which was a way of doing floating-point arithmetic.
-When he proposed FORTRAN, he said I am doing it because I find programming is too tedious, it is too difficult for people.
+When he proposed FORTRAN, he said “I am doing it because I find programming is too tedious, it is too difficult for people.”
 Interestingly enough, he was opposed in this desire by John Von Neumann, who thought that programming really wasn’t that hard.
 But Von Neumann was not your average person, and Backus understood this, and the IBM management understood that, and so, when he started the FORTRAN project, he was able to get the support of the IBM management who understood that if they could make software programming easier, then people would buy more computers.
 And that is what happened.
 Later, Backus went and participated in the ALGOL discussions, and he said it was very frustrating, people would just give an example for this, give an example for that, and nothing was getting anywhere.
 And so he developed Backus-Naur form, which is really very similar to the Chomsky notation for context-free grammars, just to make things clearer.
 So just because he was annoyed, he did a lot of his inventing.

 You make it sound like he is the accidental computer scientist.